 Treaty bodies have been established in order to monitor and supervise the compliance of States with their treaty obligations.
-For example, the ICESCR has a committee of independent experts, called the Committee on Economic, Social and Cultural Rights.
+For example, the ICESCR has a committee of independent experts, called the Committee on Economic, Social and Cultural Rights, which considers States' compliance with their obligation to realise the right to education, as well as communications alleging breaches of the right to education.